 Stepparents and stepchildren qualify as immediate relatives if the marriage creating the parent/child relationship took place before the child's 18th birthday.
-So, for example, if you are a U.S. citizen who married a foreign-born person, and are applying for a green card for your spouse, you could, so long as you got married before the children turned 18, apply for green cards for them at the same time.
+So, for example, if you are a U.S. citizen who married a foreign-born person, and you are applying for a green card for your spouse, you could, so long as you got married before the children turned 18, apply for green cards for them at the same time.
 (It doesn't matter if they turn 18 before the application process is done.)

 It's important to realize that every child of a U.S. citizen needs a separate I-130 filled out for him or her.
-You can't combine children on one form, and you can't (if you're also petitioning for a spouse), list them as children and except them to be included automatically as "derivatives."
+You can't combine children on one form, and you can't (if you're also petitioning for a spouse), list them as children and expect them to be included automatically as "derivatives."
 Through a quirk in the law, petitioners with green cards who apply for their spouse and children can do it all with one I-130, but you, as a U.S. citizen petitioner, cannot.

 You'll need to pay a nonrefundable fee along with Form I-130.

-If your child already lives in the United States, then he or she may be eligible to adjust status—that is, apply for and receive a green card without having to leave and be interviewed at an overseas U.S. consulate.
-This is probably only possible if your child is either living here legally with a visa or some other status, or entered with a visa (even if that status has expired).
-For more information on the forms and documents required for adjusting status, see What You Need to File I-485 for Adjustment of Status.
+If your child already lives in the United States, then they might be eligible to adjust status—that is, apply for and receive a green card without having to leave and be interviewed at an overseas U.S. consulate.
+This is probably possible only if your child is either living in the U.S. legally with a visa or some other status, or entered with a visa or on the visa waiver program (even if the permitted stay has expired).

 If your child is eligible to adjust status, then you don't have to wait for I-130 approval to apply for adjustment.
 Simply include the Form I-130 (with fee) in your adjustment of status packet when you send it to USCIS.
 If you're not sure about eligibility, have a lawyer help at this stage.